CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm: Details of Leaf Nodes

-We have implemented three types of leaf nodes: array, gapped array and external array.
-For leaf nodes, the metadata of all nodes is $64$ bytes.
-For array and gapped array leaf nodes, $2-4096$ data points can be stored, so the space cost of their data part is $32-65536$.
+The external array leaf node uses a simple linear model to predict the location, and the pointer no longer points to the data array but to the external location.
+The external array leaf node is used to create an index over a sorted array of data points (e.g., primary indexes in databases), and we use this type of node to create an index for the YCSB dataset.
+Its access flow is shown in Figure~\ref{fig:tmpLeaf}.

-All leaf nodes store a simple linear model in the metadata part, which is used to predict the position of the corresponding data point.
 Inevitably, the accuracy of the model prediction cannot reach 100\%, so we need a subsequent binary search step to find the exact position of the data record.
 For this purpose, we employ an additional parameter: the error $\varepsilon$, whose value is determined during the training process.
 For a given key value $x$, let us denote the actual location of the data point as $loc(x)$, and the predicted location of the data point as $preIdx(x)$.
 Then, when looking for the data point matching $x$, depending on the relationship between these two terms, there are essentially two cases: either $loc(x) \in [preIdx(x) - \frac{\varepsilon}{2}, preIdx(x) + \frac{\varepsilon}{2}]$, or $loc(x)$ is outside of this range.
 The time cost of data access is also different for these two cases.
 In the former case, we need to perform a binary search over the range of $[preIdx(x) - \frac{\varepsilon}{2}, preIdx(x) + \frac{\varepsilon}{2}]$, while in the latter case the range of the binary search is the entire array.